- Torn between Ryobi and DeWalt tools?

 DeWalt bench grinders

-DeWalt mainly has the DW756 6” bench grinder and the DW758 8” bench grinder which are both pretty rugged and accurate tools.
+DeWalt is proud mainly of the DW756 6” bench grinder and the DW758 8” bench grinder, which are both pretty rugged and accurate tools.

 These are built to last and feature cast iron bases and motor housings for even more longevity.